LuisDouglas963/LuisDouglas963/README.md

 ## I'm Luis,
 I'm 24 years old and I'm a System Development Analysis student.
-I am currently an intern as a front-end developer.
+I'm currently a front-end developer.
 In my spare time I like to develop personal projects to improve technical skills.

 ##